sourcefrog/conserve/doc/format.md

 ## Archive

-A backup *archive* is a directory, containing an *archive header*, a *data block directory*, and any number of *band directories*.
+A backup _archive_ is a directory, containing an _archive header_, a _data block
+directory_, and any number of _band directories_.

 ### Archive header

 In the root directory of the archive there is a file called `CONSERVE`, which is contains a json dict, with no compression, with the following contents.

     {"conserve_archive_version": "0.6"}

+For pre-1.0 versions of Conserve, increments in the minor version (the second component) may imply a new archive format, and they are not guaranteed to support older formats.
+That is to say, a build of Conserve from the 0.6 series can be used to read an 0.6 archive.

 See [versioning.md](versioning.md) for more on version compatibility.
-(For pre-1.0 versions of Conserve, older formats are described in the version of this file from the relevant release source tree.)

 ## Apaths

-Filenames in the archive are normalized to a format called an *apath*, which defines a representation and an ordering.
+Filenames in the archive are normalized to a format called an _apath_, which defines a representation and an ordering.

 Apaths are the same regardless of source OS, although some Apaths might be impossible to write on certain filesystems.
 On filesystems that are case-insensitive, or that do Unicode normalization, multiple Apaths might identify the same file.

 Apaths are stored as UTF-8 byte strings.